I-GUIDE/data-catalog-archive/schema/README.md

 cataloged items may then be customized to include additional properties specific to the type of resource being described.

-The following are references to required and recommended SchemaOrg properties for common data formats.
+The following are references to required and recommended Schema.org properties for common data formats.

 - [Generic/Core Properties](core.md)